Image 1 of 5

 • Ensure good ventilation during firing.

-A beautiful, highly decorative glaze that creates a rich, volcanic texture in the firing.
+A highly decorative & sculptural glaze that creates a rich, volcanic texture in the firing.

 Firing Range